 [Ansible] How to branch playbook processing [Configuration management]

 Hello!
-This is Shimeji from the System Solutions Department.
+I'm Shimeji from the System Solutions Department.

-Two months have passed since I transferred to the SRE team.
+It's been two months since I transferred to the SRE team.

-There are still many things I don't understand, but I'm grateful for the environment where I can learn new things every day!
+There's still a lot I don't understand, but I'm grateful for the environment where I can learn new things every day!

 Learning new things is fun!